SudoForkBomb/100-days-of-code/log.md

 **Thoughts:** I decided to change up my night a bit and work on the problems in the CTCI book since I'm meeting to go over the problems tomorrow.
 I managed to solve 4.9, but still need to review the actual solution in the book.
 I also need to make sure I'm spending enough time going back through the chapters again, especially after not looking at it for a few days.

 **Link to Work** [CTCIProblems](https://github.com/SudoForkBomb/CTCIProblems)

+### Day 7: January 10th, 2016

+**Today's Progress**: Still unsuccessful troubleshooting app.
+Tried debugging the retrofit portion of the app, but it's still crashing when I scan a barcode.
+Managed to correct a few lines that would have caused problems later though.

+**Thoughts:** Still having trouble with this app.
+I tried debugging for a bit, and double checked the barcodes I was scanning, but it still doesn't seem to be making the actual call to the API properly.
+I must still have something wrong with retrofit.
+I'll try to spend more time learning it tomorrow, and hopefully come back with a better understanding of it.
+Also contemplating starting a different project...

+**Link to Work** **Link to Work** [Barcode Scanner](https://github.com/SudoForkBomb/BarcodeScanner)